GoldenNiu/study/readme.txt

 my love is lovely girl
 she is in bj.
-she is 23 littler than me.
+is 23 littler than me.